MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/custom-detection-rules.md

 1. In the navigation pane, select **Settings** > **Custom detections**.
 You'll see all the detections  created in the system.

 2. Select one of the rules to take any of the following actions:
-   - Open related alerts– See all the alerts that were raised based to this rule
+   - Open related alerts - See all the alerts that were raised based to this rule
-   - Run – Run the selected detection immediately.
+   - Run - Run the selected detection immediately.

    > [!NOTE]
    > The next run for the query will be in 24 hours after the last run.

-  - Edit – Modify the settings of the rule.
+  - Edit - Modify the settings of the rule.
   - Modify query - View and edit the query itself.
-  - Turn off – Stop the query from running.
+  - Turn off - Stop the query from running.
   - Delete